2023 Winter Hours (until late spring 2023)

 - On arrival, please go to the main museum building (The Station)

 - We have reconfigured the registration area to allow people to enter and exit without crowding.
-We will greet you outside on nice days or when necessary to maintain social distancing.

 - We have limited the number of people in The Station at any one time and have “one group at a time” limit in the smaller museum buildings.